top of page

 Step 4.

-Once creditor information is on the spreadsheet you need to access that creditors online portal with a view to making a repayment offer.
+Once creditor information is on the spreadsheet, they need to access that creditors online portal with a view to making a repayment offer.

 Create an account/Get verification code from creditor/client